-The eldest and most successful Baldwin brother, highly respected for his New York stage work and prolific film career (I’m still partial to Working Girl and Beetlejuice), Alec garnered a Golden Globe for his role as Republican network exec Jack Donaghy on NBC’s 30 Rock, which as of press time was on hiatus due to the writers strike.
+The eldest and most successful Baldwin brother, highly respected for his New York stage work and prolific film career (I’m still partial to Working Girl and Beetlejuice), Alec garnered a Golden Globe for his role as Republican network exec Jack Donaghy on NBC’s 30 Rock.
 With no time to touch on his Emmy-nominated guest arc on Will & Grace or the many gay characters he’s played as host of Saturday Night Live (“Canteen Boy, have you ever had a mimosa?”), the 49-year-old Oscar nominee and I dredged up his own controversial “Drudge report,” mourned the loss of Halston, and looked back at the men he’s loved.

 The Advocate: When I interviewed your brother William for The Advocate on his Dirty Sexy Money role, I asked him who’d get the hottest guys if the Baldwin brothers were gay.
 He replied, “Me, because I’ve always gotten the hottest chicks.”
 How do you respond?

 Alec Baldwin: Well, you know, Billy’s been in L.A. and out in the sun too long, so we have to allow that he’s lost touch with reality.
 Billy certainly has his following now from his show, but I’ve had my gay following for a long time.
 Billy didn’t have a book written about him.

 Have you actually read [Michael Thomas Ford’s 1998 essay collection] Alec Baldwin Doesn’t Love Me and Other Trials From My Gay Life?

 Someone told me about it, and I thought it was really funny.
 And the guy who wrote the book sent me a copy, but no, I never read it.